livingstonb/WorkFromHome/readme.md

 Code in each module expects the current working directory to be the module directory.
 E.g. to run code in the ACS module, first cd into *WorkFromHome/ACS*.

-## Make

-### Matlab code

-Most of the code is in Stata, but in some cases we use Matlab.
-Matlab code used in this repository is not as tightly integrate

-### Interdependencies

-Since there are interdependencies between the datasets, I rely heavily on GNU make to manage the code.
-If you would like to run the Stata code without the use of make, you can account for these dependencies by looking in the *misc/procedures/* directory, which provides for each dataset a potential order in which the code can be run without missing any dependencies.
-The *all.txt* file contains a suggested order of commands if you would like to run code for all of the datasets.

-### A note about how I use make

-In most Stata do-files, I include commands which have no effect in Stata but can be parsed by python to keep track of dependencies and targets.
-The keywords *#PREREQ* and *#TARGET*, when found in a given line, will tell python to look for a filename enclosed in double quotes on the same line.
-These filenames are then used to create a .mk file corresponding with the do-file which contains rules for make.
-I create these files dynamically and include them in the makefile.

 # Modules

 ## ACS